Raptor3um/raptoreum/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/dashd`
+Binary:              `/usr/bin/raptoreumd`
-Configuration file:  `/etc/dashcore/dash.conf`
+Configuration file:  `/etc/raptoreumcore/raptoreum.conf`
-Data directory:      `/var/lib/dashd`
+Data directory:      `/var/lib/raptoreumd`
-PID file:            `/var/run/dashd/dashd.pid` (OpenRC and Upstart) or `/var/lib/dashd/dashd.pid` (systemd)
+PID file:            `/var/run/raptoreumd/raptoreumd.pid` (OpenRC and Upstart) or `/var/lib/raptoreumd/raptoreumd.pid` (systemd)
-Lock file:           `/var/lock/subsys/dashd` (CentOS)
+Lock file:           `/var/lock/subsys/raptoreumd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the dashcore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the dashcore user and group.
-Access to dash-cli and other dashd rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the raptoreumcore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the raptoreumcore user and group.
+Access to raptoreum-cli and other raptoreumd rpc clients can then be controlled by group membership.

 3b) Mac OS X

-Binary:              `/usr/local/bin/dashd`
+Binary:              `/usr/local/bin/raptoreumd`
-Configuration file:  `~/Library/Application Support/DashCore/dash.conf`
+Configuration file:  `~/Library/Application Support/RaptoreumCore/raptoreum.conf`
-Data directory:      `~/Library/Application Support/DashCore`
+Data directory:      `~/Library/Application Support/RaptoreumCore`
-Lock file:           `~/Library/Application Support/DashCore/.lock`
+Lock file:           `~/Library/Application Support/RaptoreumCore/.lock`

 4. Installing Service Configuration
 -----------------------------------